 Once Alabama's biggest amusement park, it has an interesting history.
 It opened in the late 1990s as a municipally owned facility known as VisionLand.
 It ran into financial difficulties not long after it debuted and filed for bankruptcy in 2002.
 Private owners purchased the park and operated it starting in 2003.
 In 2006, it was re-branded as Alabama Adventure and later, Alabama Adventure Water and Theme Park.
 In 2012, the park changed ownership again.
 The new operators renamed it Splash Adventure, closed most of the amusement park rides, and focused on the water park.

-The small park is open year-round, although it is closed mid week in the off-season.
+The family entertainment center is open year-round, although it is closed mid week in the off-season.
 Attractions include mini-golf, go-karts, bumper cars, batting cages, and carnival rides.
 Water slides and other water park rides are open in the warmer months.

 The small park features a train, splash pad, carousel, and a kiddie coaster.